cloud-carbon-footprint/cloud-carbon-footprint/microsite/docs/CreateApp.md

 Open a browser and directly navigate to the frontend at `http://localhost:3000`.

-Now you're free to hack away on your own Cloud Carbon Footprint installation!
+Now you're free to start your own Cloud Carbon Footprint application!
+Happy Hacking!

-As you get more experienced with the app, in future you can run just the frontend with `yarn start-app` in one window, and the backend with `yarn start-api` in a different window.